DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 **DORA Metrics**

-1. Deployment Frequency - How often releases to production occur?
+1. Deployment Frequency: How often releases to production occur?
-2. Lead Time to Change - What is the length of time it takes for code changes to be made available in production?
+2. Lead Time to Change: What is the length of time it takes for code changes to be made available in production?
-3. Change Failure Rate - What is the frequency of deployments which cause an issue in production?
+3. Change Failure Rate: What is the frequency of deployments which cause an issue in production?
-4. Mean Time to Recovery - What is the length of time it takes to recover from the production issue?
+4. Mean Time to Recovery: What is the length of time it takes to recover from the production issue?

 **Flow Metrics**

-1. Flow Time - Is time-to-market getting shorter?
+1. Flow Time: Is time-to-market getting shorter?
-2. Flow Velocity - Is value delivery accelerating?
+2. Flow Velocity: Is value delivery accelerating?
-3. Flow Efficiency - Is upstream work holding up delivery?
+3. Flow Efficiency: Is upstream work holding up delivery?
-4. Flow Load - Is demand vs capacity being balanced?
+4. Flow Load: Is demand vs capacity being balanced?
-5. Flow Distribution - Are we investing in both value generation and protection?
+5. Flow Distribution: Are we investing in both value generation and protection?

 Now it is a well know fact that any process is only as fast as its slowest point.
 And all processes have a least slow point.
 The "trick" is to find the slow bottleneck, take action to improve, and measure the outcome to understand if the desired outcome was achieved.